Peaceman-Rachford splitting for a class of nonconvex optimization problems: Peaceman-Rachford splitting for structured nonconvex problems

 \begin{theorem}[{{\bf Global subsequential convergence}}] Suppose that $3\sigma > 2L$ and the parameter $\gamma$ is chosen so that

 Then the sequence $\{\P_\gamma(y^t,z^t,x^t)\}_{t\ge 1}$ is nonincreasing.
 Moreover, if a cluster point $(y^*,z^*,x^*)$ of the sequence exists, then we have

 the cluster point satisfies $z^* = y^*$, and

 \end{theorem} \begin{remark} We note that the condition $3\sigma > 2L$ indicates that this convergence result can only be applied when $f$ has a relatively large strong convexity modulus, i.e., when $\sigma > \frac23 L$.
-It seems restrictive at first glance, but we will demonstrate in the next section how this theorem can be applied in a wide range of problems that do not explicitly contain a strongly convex part in the objective. \end{remark} \begin{proof} We study the behavior of $\P_\gamma$ along the sequence generated from the PR splitting method.
+It seems restrictive at first glance, but we will demonstrate in the next section how this theorem can be applied in a wide range of problems that do not explicitly contain a strongly convex part in the objective.
+Specifically, we will show that the method can be suitably applied to minimizing a coercive function $F+G$, where $G$ is a proper closed function and $F$ is convex Lipschitz differentiable but {\em not} necessarily strongly convex; see Corollary~\ref{cor:1}. \end{remark} \begin{proof} We study the behavior of $\P_\gamma$ along the sequence generated from the PR splitting method.
 First, using \eqref{Ddef} and the definition of the $x$-update, we see that

 Second, making use of the first relation in \eqref{Drelation} and the definition of $z^{t+1}$ as a minimizer, we have

 where the last relation is due to the definition of $x^{t+1}$.
 Consequently, summing \eqref{D1ineq} and \eqref{D2ineq}, we have